ThinkR-open/togglr/README.md

 library(togglr)
 set_toggl_api_token("your_token_api")
 ```
-You just need to do this ones.
+You just need to do this once.

 ## Start the tracking system

-Without any parameters it will create a new project using your Rstudio project names.
+Without any parameters it will create a new project using your Rstudio project name.

 ```{r}
 toggl_start()